besmirzanaj/cloudalbania-website/content/posts/2013-02-the-new-website.md

 I created this blog to log sysadmin and cloud systems activities or articles.

-Thank you, and good stacking!
+Thank you, and good reading!